writetoritu/GI_Registry/README.md

 **Steps**

-1. Find concept_keys (in CDW) for all clinical concepts to be populated in the final registry and create a file called RegistryElementCode.txt in the format "ConceptName|Index|Concept_Key".
-(This is a manual step)
+1. Find concept_keys (in CDW) for all clinical concepts to be populated in the final registry and create a file called RegistryElementCode.txt in the format "ConceptName|Index|Concept_Key" and the folder "reference_data".
+ - This is a manual step
 2. Use SQL query (Generate_ConceptSpecific_Report.sql) to generate text files (concept-specific) report for each concept
+ - This is also a manual step - since we dont have provileges for create procedures on CDW.
+ - Run SQL for each concept and export the result (format=csv, header=uncheck) into appropriately named report in the "reports" folder
 3. Merge all concept-specific text files together to generate a single file where each row corresponds to a visit and all concept values (Results_Merger.java)
 4. Package the final report, e.g. collapse certain columns and add additional target vocabulary logic (GenerateFinalReport.java)